-Stormspell's from-the-vaults release is Anthology, a 2-disc collection from the oddly named Brick Mistress.
+Stormspell's latest from-the-vaults release is Anthology, a 2-disc collection from the oddly named Brick Mistress.
 This West Virginia-based band kicked around their local scene during the late '80s and early '90s and made a name for themselves via a series of well-received demo tapes, but for whatever reason the Mistress were never able to land that elusive record contract that could have taken them to the next level.
 Anthology compiles the band's entire output from 1988 to 1993 onto two CDs, and the result is a 20-track collection that should please the ears of any old school headbanger into the melodic-but-heavy sounds of bands like Vicious Rumors, Metal Church, or Armored Saint.
 Let's dive a little deeper into this track pack and see what makes this Mistress tick...

 "Fight the System"

 The first five tracks on Disc 1 come from 1989's Rise or Fall EP and they're all fine examples of riff-oriented melodic metal with just a hint of thrash grittiness.
 My favorite songs from this batch would be "Nine Lives" and "Electric Chair" (which bears some obvious lyrical influence from Metallica's "Ride the Lightning") but they're all pretty solid.
 We're already off to a good start, but things get even better as Anthology rolls along.